ydahal1/ydahal1/jokes.md

-Recent survey revealed 6 out of 7 dwarf's aren't happy.
+What is the tallest building in the world?
+The library – it’s got the most stories!

 [
-Fri Jul  3 00:49:27 UTC 2026
+Sat Jul  4 00:48:07 UTC 2026
  ]